pnkprst/ShrineEscape/readme-en.md

  login: the command\
  -e: difficulty.
 It can be e(Easy), n(Normal), h(Hard), l(Lunartic)\
  mrskr: account name\
- If you want to login by rimhk, input password behind of account name.\
- (It is easter-egg.)\
  \
  To logout, input ``logout`` on command.\
  **Warning!** Going is Disappear if you have logout.